Graphic: Factory woes grip swing states that flipped for Trump in 2016

 Following is a look at how the manufacturing downturn is playing out in a number of states that could decide whether Trump gets a second term as president.

 Payrolls at U.S. factories grew strongly in 2018, helped by a strong domestic U.S. economy.
-But more recently, job growth at factories has slowed across the country, rising 0.3% in the six months through July compared with a 0.9% gain in the prior six months. tmsnrt.rs/2NmsXq9 tmsnrt.rs/2P4ZAuG
+But more recently, job growth at factories has slowed across the country, rising 0.3% in the six months through July compared with a 0.9% gain in the prior six months.

 Factories have been hit by weaker overseas markets, a U.S.-China trade war and an investment slowdown economists attribute in part to worries about trade tensions.